Many of us have a fascination with Mongolian yurts. Maybe because Mongolian yurts come from all those tales of Genghis Khan we’ve read!

 - Sewing Machine

-I used approx 6mmx35mm (1/4″x1&1/2″) cut from 90x35mm pine construction timber.
-Using a “thin kerf” saw blade in a standard circular power saw I was able to cut 9 or 10 slats from each 90×35 length, so I cut up 8 lengths into about 80 slats, and this gave me some spares to allow for the more than occasional knot in the timber which weakened the slat and/or caused it to snap.
+I used approx 6mmx35mm (1/4″x1&1/2″) cut from 90x35mm pine construction timber for the DIY Mongolian yurt.
+Using a “thin kerf” saw blade in a standard circular power saw I was able to cut 9 or 10 slats from each 90×35 length, so I cut up 8 lengths into about 80 slats, and this gave me some spares to allow for the more than an occasional knot in the timber which weakened the slat and/or caused it to snap.

-The structure is quite flexible with such thin slats.
-It’s quite strong enough though, so if you are after a LIGHT and easy to carry wall structure then go for 6mm, a reasonably sized guy (me!) can easily carry my entire wall structure when it’s rolled up into one 8′ long 300mm across cylinder.
+The yurt is quite flexible with such thin slats.
+It’s quite strong enough though, so if you are after a LIGHT and easy-to-carry wall structure then go for 6mm, a reasonably sized guy (me!) can easily carry my entire wall structure when it’s rolled up into one 8′ long 300mm across the cylinder.

-Length of timber was 8′ because the slats are angled at 45 degrees when setup, giving a wall height of approx 5’6″, which is adequate for anyone ‘normal’ (if you are 6’6″ tall u might like slightly taller walls).
+The length of timber was 8′ because the slats are angled at 45 degrees when set up, giving a wall height of approx 5’6″, which is adequate for anyone ‘normal’ (if you are 6’6″ tall u might like slightly taller walls).

 A number of factors are involved:

-1) How many bolt holes (i.e. overlapping slats) you have in each slat.
+1) How many bolt holes (i.e. overlapping slats) do you have in each slat?

-2) How big you want the finished tent to be, and
+2) How big do you want your yurt to be, and

-3) How many roof supports you want to have.
+3) How many roof supports do you want to have.